GKuabara/Telegram-bot/README.md

-# A$$ Hole Telegram Bot
+# Ku Telegram Bot

-Hello my juice friends, it's Ku here.
-I expect a horny night for you in my git page
+Hello visitors, I expect you a great night in my git page ༼ つ ◕_◕ ༽つ